A neural network approach to learning solutions of a class of elliptic variational inequalities: Neural network approach

 with associated parameter spaces $\Theta^{\mathfrak{s}}$ and $\Theta^{\mathfrak{t}}$ respectively and where $\sigma^{\mathfrak{s}}, \sigma^{\mathfrak{t}} \in C^1(\mathbb{R})$ and $M^{\mathrm{s}}, M^{\mathrm{t}}\colon C^1(\overline{\Omega}) \to C^1(\overline{\Omega})$ are given.
 Furthermore, assume that \begin{enumerate}[label=(\roman*)]\itemsep=0pt \item $\hat \ell\colon C^1(\overline{\Omega}) \times C^1(\overline{\Omega}) \to \mathbb{R}$ is continuous, \item $M^{\mathrm{s}}, M^{\mathrm{t}} \in C^0(C^1(\overline{\Omega}), C^1(\overline{\Omega}))$, \item $\Theta^{\mathfrak{s}}, \Theta^{\mathfrak{t}}$ are non-empty and compact. \end{enumerate} \end{assumption} Here, we take the perspective that a \emph{solution} to problem \eqref{eq:minmax_ell} is associated with solving the finite-dimensional problem

-To be precise, in \cref{ass:on_hat_ell} we enforced conditions on the parameter spaces $\Theta^{\mathfrak{s}}$ and $\Theta^{\mathfrak{t}}$ associated to $\cXs$ and $\cXt$ which constrain the latter sets: elements of $\cXs$ and $\cXt$ have a limitation on how large the weights can be. \begin{prop} Let \cref{ass:on_hat_ell} hold.
-Then there exists a solution $\hatu \in \cXs$ to the problem \eqref{eq:minmax_ell}. \end{prop} \begin{proof} As discussed above, we have by definition of our solution concept that
+To be precise, in Assumption \ref{ass:on_hat_ell} we enforced conditions on the parameter spaces $\Theta^{\mathfrak{s}}$ and $\Theta^{\mathfrak{t}}$ associated to $\cXs$ and $\cXt$ which constrain the latter sets: elements of $\cXs$ and $\cXt$ have a limitation on how large the weights can be. \begin{proposition} Let Assumption \ref{ass:on_hat_ell} hold.
+Then there exists a solution $\hatu \in \cXs$ to the problem \eqref{eq:minmax_ell}. \end{proposition} \begin{proof} As discussed above, we have by definition of our solution concept that